ObsidianWall/obsidianwall-verdict/README.md

 # obsidianwall-guardrails

-## A pre-deployment decision engine that blocks or approves infrastructure changes based on rules (starting with cost)
+## A pre-deployment decision engine that blocks or approves infrastructure changes based on rules (starting with cost).